ecronix/react-most-wanted/README.md

 To use firebase we need to install the firebase tools by running `npm install -g firebase-tools` and after that login to firebase with `firebase login`.

+After the login run `fribease init` to setup the firebase project.
+Override the existing project and select yours from your firebase console.
+Don't forget to setup the email configs into the firebase functions using `firebase functions:config:set gmail.email="myusername@gmail.com" gmail.password="secretpassword"`.

+You should now be able to deploy your application to your firebase using `firebase deploy`.

 ## Libraries